FLipMouse - Finger & Lip Mouse

 4. if desired, a longer plastic tube can be attached to the pressure sensor so that the joystick can be used with a finger and a separate mouthpiece allows sip/puff control.
 Alternatively, pressure can be influenced by attaching a rubber ball to the plastic tube (pillow switch / soft switch).

-The hardware features of the FLipMouse: (see pictures at the bottom of this list)
+The hardware features of the FLipMouse:

 o It can also be used as a mouthpiece (actuated by lips / mouth movements)

-o If desired, sip / puff activities into the mouthpiece can trigger additional functions
+o If desired, sip / puff activities into the mouthpiece can trigger additional functions - here 2 different levels of sip/puff force can be used.

 (e) Universal infrared remote control receiver and transmitter